necaris/mcpunk/README.md

 This basic foundation enables claude to effectively navigate relatively large codebases by starting with a broad search for relevant files and narrowing in on relevant areas.

+#### Custom Chunkers

+Each type of file (e.g. Python vs C) needs a custom chunker.
+MCPunk comes with some [built in](mcpunk/file_chunkers.py).
+If no specific chunker matches a file, a default chunker that just slaps the whole file into one chunk is used.

+The current suggested way to add chunks is to fork this project and add them, and run MCPunk per [Development](#development).
+To add a chunker

+- Add it in [file_chunkers.py](mcpunk/file_chunkers.py), inheriting from `BaseChunker`
+- Add it to `ALL_CHUNKERS` in [file_breakdown.py](mcpunk/file_breakdown.py)

+It would be possible to implement some kind of plugin system for modules to advertise that they have custom chunkers for MCPunk to use, like pytest's plugin system, but there are currently no plans to implement this (unless someone wants to do it).

 # Common Usage Patterns